robertbenson/docker_openai_custom_weather_demo/README.md

 # Demo Weather app using Docker and OpenAI

 This is a Weather app using OpenAI function calling.
+Weather data is supplied by openWeather api calls.

 The user is invited to enter a natural language prompt, free format, with suggested guidelines.